sreeix/node-redis-raw/Readme.md

 This package monkey patches [node-redis](https://github.com/mranney/node_redis) to support writing raw commands to Redis.
 This is extremely useful in cases when you want to work with the native [redis command protocol](http://redis.io/topics/protocol), without invoking the penalties for parsing the commands.

 Useful for low level applications like proxies.
-It is use in the [Redis-Proxy](https://github.com/sreeix/redis-proxy).
+It is used in the [Redis-Proxy](https://github.com/sreeix/redis-proxy).

 Usage
 ======

-`require('raw-redis')`
+`require('node-redis-raw')`

 The only public API it adds to the redis client API is `sendRaw`